ArturoDent/jump-and-select/README.md

 &emsp;&emsp; &emsp; Prevent multiple StatusBarItems.
 &emsp;&emsp; &emsp; Swapped JSON Schema `keybindings.schema.jsonc` for CompletionProvider.
 &emsp;&emsp; &emsp; Better `^`, `$`, and `^$` selecting in keybindings.
 &emsp;&emsp; &emsp; Simplified the QueryObject and made a default noMatch.
+&emsp;&emsp; &emsp; Use EOL length for forward ^/$ for multi-OS lengths.

-&emsp;&emsp; &emsp; Better Made a Discussions item for new features.
+&emsp;&emsp; &emsp; Made a Discussions item for new features.

 -----------------------------------------------------------------------------------------------------------